Wilcox & White

 Wilcox & White was established in 1877 in Meridian, CT.
 The firm built a variety of pianos and organs during the late 19th and early 20th Centuries, but their specialty was player pianos and player organs.
-Wilcox & White was one of the first to produce a 'push up player' device to play ordinary pianos.
-This device was called the 'Angelus' and was essentially an external cabinet with felt covered 'fingers' that were pushed up to a piano keyboard.
+Wilcox & White was one of the first to produce a ‘push up player’ device to play ordinary pianos.
+This device was called the ‘Angelus’ and was essentially an external cabinet with felt covered ‘fingers’ that were pushed up to a piano keyboard.
 The device used a perforated roll and was operated by foot treadles, and was the forerunner of the traditional player piano of the early 20th Century.
-They built a line of player reed organs called the 'Wilcox & White Symphony Organ' which were very complex and ahead of their time.
-After the turn-of-the-century, the firm manufactured more traditional player pianos under the 'Wilcox & White', 'Artrio-Angelus' and 'Vesper' brand names.
+They built a line of player reed organs called the ‘Wilcox & White Symphony Organ’ which were very complex and ahead of their time.
+After the turn-of-the-century, the firm manufactured more traditional player pianos under the ‘Wilcox & White’, ‘Artrio-Angelus’ and ‘Vesper’ brand names.
+In 1909 Sir Herbert Marshall & Company entered into a contract with Wicox & White which allowed his firm the exclusive representation of the Angelus player mechanism in Great Britain.
 Wilcox & White was out of business before the Great Depression era.

 INSTRUMENT CATALOGS & EPHEMERA

 Can you find your instrument listed in these antique catalogs?